- Everything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

 The apple cider does not need any further cooking; just get it heat it to a low simmering boil and keep it hot until you get enough made to fill the jars you will put into the canner (Canners hold seven jars at once, whether they are quart or pint size)

-of the top, seat the lid and tighten the ring around them.
-Put them
+the top, seat the lid and tighten the ring around them.
+Put them in

 in a boiling-water canner.